ChristianAhrens/SpaConBridge/README.md

 ![Showreel.002.png](Resources/Documentation/Showreel/Showreel.002.png "Sound Object Table Overview")

+Every row in the table corresponds to an active Sound Object, meaning that it is shown on UI and its values can be received from DS100.
+This does not affect the pure protocol bridging in underlying module.
+E.g. in case an external OSC input sends new positioning values for a channel that is not present in the table, the values will still be bridged to DS100.
+This needs to be kept in mind if muting the input data from a protocol for a Sound Object is desired!
+The table allows multiselection and editing of receive, send and mapping area selection for multiple Sound Objects at a time.

 <a name="soundobjectmuting" />

 ![Showreel.003.png](Resources/Documentation/Showreel/Showreel.003.png "Sound Object Table Bridging Mutes")

+For every active bridging protocol, a sub column with mute buttons is presented in 'Bridging' column.
+This allows muting individual data input related to a Sound Object coming in from bridging protocols.
+Table multiselection allows editing of mute state for multiple Sound Objects and bridging protocols at a time.

 <a name="soundobjectparameterediting" />

 ![Showreel.004.png](Resources/Documentation/Showreel/Showreel.004.png "Sound Object Table Selection")

+Following the selection in Sound Object table, the corresponding Soundscape parameters are shown in an editing area.
+The UI layout is designed to adapt to the available screen real estate of the device SoundscapeBridgeApp is used on.
+Depending on the screen geometry a vertical or horizontal layout of table and parameter editing area is used.
+On small screens, legend annotation and control value displays are hidden. (useful for Tablet landscape vs. portrait rotation, small Smartphone screens, embedded device touchscreens, ...)

+The selection in Sound Object table and the currently active tab can be externally controlled by bridging protocols that support the commands 'SoundscapeBridgeApp Sound Object Select' and 'SoundscapeBridgeApp UI Element Index Select'.

 <a name="twodimensionalpositionslider" />